orjo/cirmage/README.md

 ## Technical Details

-The FM screening effect works by:
+The adaptive FM screening effect works by:
-1. Dividing the image into a grid based on dot size
-2. Sampling the brightness of each grid cell
+1. Analyzing local brightness at each pixel position
+2. Calculating adaptive cell size based on brightness (min to max range)
+3. Sampling a small area around each position for smooth transitions
-3. Converting to grayscale with adjustable contrast
+4. Converting to grayscale with adjustable contrast
-4. Creating circular dots with radius proportional to darkness
+5. Creating circular dots with radius proportional to darkness
+6. Adding anti-aliasing for smooth, round circles
+7. Using inverted background colors (dark dots on light background, light dots on dark background)
-5. Adding slight randomness for the FM effect
+8. Adding slight randomness for the FM effect
-6. Rendering in pure black and white for maximum contrast
+9. Applying 5% spacing between dots for a cleaner look
+10. Tracking processed pixels to ensure complete coverage

 No external dependencies required - pure vanilla JavaScript!